 This will open the Performance settings and options available in Hub 2.0.

-If you haven’t set up Hummingbird Pro on your site, click the Activate button to start tracking and managing your site’s Performance in the Hub.
-This will install and activate Hummingbird Pro on your website and begin a Performance scan looking for areas to improve your site’s performance.
+If you have not yet set up Hummingbird Pro on your site, click the Activate button to start tracking and managing your site’s Performance in the Hub.
+This will install and activate Hummingbird Pro and Smush Pro on your website and begin a Performance scan looking for areas to improve your site’s performance.

 The Performance Dashboard Overview is an overview of available Performance settings, configurations, and quick links for managing and improving website speed and efficiency.